sleepyseal-000/Projects-React/project-4/README.md

 ## Notes

-My main challenge, was about the restrictions with weight, if you notice there is a problem when it comes to put a specific range for weight in the ban list.
+My main challenge, was about the restrictions with weight, if you notice there is a problem when it comes to put a specific range for lbs in the ban list.

 ## License